 The Sea to Sky Gondola for families

 The gondola and the summit are very family-friendly.
-Free guided tours depart from the Summit Trail Map at the top of the gondola at 11am and 2pm daily.
-Our visit didn’t coincide with one of these but they are reportedly good, led by local guides who will introduce you to the various trails, activities and the history of the area.
+Free interpretive walking tours depart form the trail map board adjacent to Panorama Trail at the top of the gondola at 1pm daily.
+These are led by local guides who will introduce you to the various trails, activities and the history of the area.

 Also at the summit is a small play area with a tightrope, which my kids enjoyed a lot.